PawanP1808/DatabaseManagement-Project/README.md

-# Car Reservation Database
+# Vehicle-Reservation Web Application
-This project is implementing a car reservation database using Ruby on Rails and PostgreSQL
+This project is the implementation of a vehice-reservation web-application using Ruby-on-Rails web framework and PostgreSQL DBMS.

 ## Installation
 The following instructions are for running the project on Windows.